hiyuchang/hiyuchang.github.io/index.md

   - ~~Submitted, Oct.
 2021.~~ Accepted by *WCNC 2022*.
   - My first paper accepted!
-  - The slides are online [here](./assets/slides/SD-FEEL_2022WCNC.pdf).

 ## Services

 ### Teaching

 - 2021/22 Spring, TA of ELEC 1100.
-  - A 30-min talk is scheduled on 15th, Mar.
-The slides are online [here](./assets/slides/Intro_FL.pdf).
+  - A 30-min talk was scheduled on 15th, Mar.

 ## Life